 KM: How are you planning to apply your Stapleton Award?

 AH: In the spring semester, I’m studying abroad at the University of Sydney, and through the Stapleton Award I’m participating in the Remote and Rural Enterprise program there.
-So I’ll be taking a class during the semester but also doing some field research and field work with indigenous Australians in the area, working on some of their rural enterprises and also doing some focus groups on what entrepreneurship and innovation means to them.
+So I’ll be taking a class during the semester but also doing some field research and fieldwork with indigenous Australians in the area, working on some of their rural enterprises and also doing some focus groups on what entrepreneurship and innovation mean to them.

-Alex Heintze is a junior in the Georgetown University McDonough School of Business and a 2017-18 recipient of the Scott M. Stapleton Award.
+Alex Heintze is a junior at the Georgetown University McDonough School of Business and a 2017-18 recipient of the Scott M. Stapleton Award.
 To learn more about the award, visit our Stapleton page.https://anthropology.georgetown.edu/students/thesisawards/stapleton/